steincastillo/twitter-NLP/README.md

 # twitter-NLP (WIP Thanks for your patience)
 **NLP (Natural Language Processing) python analyzer for twitter**

+**Important:** Please note that the GUI functionality is currently being added to the library.
+A branch has been created for this effect.
+It will be promoted to the main branch soon.
+Thanks a lot for your patience.

 ## What does it do?
 NLP for twitter is a collection of routines that will allow the user to download the tweets of an specific user and run NLP (Natural Language Processing) analysis.